-The Voxel-Man 3D-Navigators are a family of interactive anatomy atlases for Windows PCs.
+The Voxel-Man 3D-Navigators are a family of interactive atlases of anatomy and radiology for Windows PCs.
 The following 3D-Navigators were published:

 Voxel-Man 3D-Navigator: Upper Limb (2008) — interactive anatomy atlas of the hand, arm and shoulder.

 Voxel-Man 3D-Navigator: Inner Organs (2000/2003) — interactive anatomy atlas of the inner organs.

 Voxel-Man 3D-Navigator: Brain and Skull (1998/2001/2009) — interactive anatomy atlas of the brain and skull.

 Until well into the 2000s, interactive visualization of medical 3D models was only possible on high end workstations.
 This applied in particular to high resolution voxel models, such as those derived from the Visible Human.

 To overcome these limitations, a new paradigm based on pre-calculated interactive scenes of the model was developed.
 As the base technology, the QuickTime VR format was chosen.
 In comparison to a linear film, a two-dimensional matrix of images is available, so that the scene can be created and explored with two degrees of freedom.
 As an essential innovation, it was extended by a pixelwise link to an anatomical knowledge base, which can be queried in the image context by simply clicking on it.

 - Rotation of the model around 2 axes